Phase 3

 Budget & Finance

-• Estimate your project budget
+- Estimate your budget

 Your budget is one of the most important parts of your ADU project.
 You will need to balance design with what you can afford, but also consider potential rental income.
 Assess your finances early on, after you’ve learned what you can build (Learning the Rules) and before you hire and start working with a design team (Design).